akshar07/personal-blog/content/posts/2020-02-24-interviewing-for-frontend-engineering.md

 **If you are a new grad or just starting, make sure you know how to tackle string, array manipulations, and recursion.**

 Check out this [github](https://btholt.github.io/four-semesters-of-cs/) by Brian Holt for sorting and recursion algorithms.
-Its gold!
+It's gold!

+In the end, be ready with few questions for the interviewer.
+Many people find this awkward when they are asked if they have any questions.
+This is your chance to get an idea of how your interview went and it also shows that you are curious about the position, team, and company.
+Here are a few questions that you can ask at the end:

+* What are the next steps?
+How long does it take for the whole process? (the answer to this question **might** give you a hint whether you made it to the next round)
+* What is the company culture like?
+* How big is the team?
+* Which team I would be interviewing for?
+* What are some current ongoing projects?

 #### Code Test / Hacker Rank :